 Oh, and let's also mention that I do not receive sponsor money for mentioning any these products, and that the suppliers here are ones that I personally trust.
 Jackson’s Art is currently giving a 10% discount on your first order if you enter their site through one of the links on this page, and Dick Blick has weekly promo codes that you can find from their home page.
 They both offer international shipping.

-If you order any product from Dick Blick or Jackson’s Art Supplies after entering their sites through the links on this page, I will receive a small commission from the respective retailer.
-These commissions will help pay for the costs of running my website, which in turn enables me to keep providing free information to you – everybody wins!
+If you order any product from Dick Blick, Jackson’s Art Supplies, or Amazon after entering their sites through the links on this page, I will earn a small commission from the respective seller.
+These commissions will help cover for the costs of running my website, which in turn enables me to keep providing free information to you – everybody wins!

 I use battleship grey linoleum with hessian backing for all my projects.
 It's durable, smooth, hard enough for small lines, and relatively cheap too.